 The Deputy Bailiff: There we are, the first new Deputy to make a maiden speech.
-Deputy de Sausmarez.

-Deputy de Sausmarez: Thank you, madam.
+3285 Deputy de Sausmarez.

-3245 I cannot really follow that, certainly not in any respect to do with the knowledge of motor-sport.
+I cannot really follow that, certainly not in any respect to do with the knowledge of motor-sport.
 So I am really delighted Deputy Gabriel has spoken in the way he has, it sort of illustrates the breadth of knowledge and interest on the Environment & Infrastructure Committee.

-But I was really just hopping to my feet to explain that although this was a decision, or an arrangement I suppose, made between the previous Home Affairs Committee and the previous 3250 Environment & Infrastructure Committee it is one that we have obviously - well, I can speak on Environment & Infrastructure's part - we have certainly run it past the new Committee and there have not been any objections, and it really is just more of a sort of operational tidying-up exercise from that respect.
+But I was really just hopping to my feet to explain that although this was a decision, or an arrangement I suppose, made between the previous Home Affairs Committee and the previous Environment & Infrastructure Committee it is one that we have obviously, well I can speak on Environment & Infrastructure's part we have certainly run it past the new Committee and there have not been any objections, and it really is just more of a sort of operational tidying up exercise from that respect.
 Thank you.